-1. Launch the aircraft.
+1. Launch the aircraft and take off.

-- 2. Drag-select the subject in the camera view or enable Subject Scanning under Control settings in DJI Fly Control and tap the recognized subject to enable SmartShots. - · SmartShots must be used within the supported zoom ratio as follows.
+- 2. Drag-select the subject in the camera view, or enable Subject Scanning under Control settings in DJI Fly and tap the recognized subject to enable SmartShots. - SmartShots must be used within the supported zoom ratio as follows.
 Otherwise, subject recognition will be affected. - a.
-Spotlight/Point of Interest: supports up to 9x zoom for moving subjects such as vehicles, boats, people, and stationary subjects. - b.
-ActiveShots: supports up to 3x zoom for moving subjects such as vehicles, boats, and people. - a.
-The aircraft enters Spotlight by default and does not fly automatically.
-The user needs to manually control the flight of the aircraft by using the control sticks.
-Tap the shutter/ record button on the camera view in DJI Fly or press the shutter/record button on the remote controller to start shooting.
+Spotlight/Point of Interest: supports up to 4x[1]zoom for moving subjects (only vehicles, boats, and people) and stationary subjects. - b.
+ActiveShots: supports up to $4x^{[1]}$ zoom for moving subjects (only vehicles, boats, and people).